aryn-ai/sycamore/README.md

 The quickstart will deploy the Aryn platform, consisting of four containers: Sycamore importer, Sycamore HTTP crawler, Aryn OpenSearch, and Aryn demo conversational search UI.
 Our images currently support linux/amd64 and linux/arm64 hardware.

-The quickstart configuration of Aryn automatically runs an example workload that crawls www.sortbenchmark.org, downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf), and loads it into the Aryn platform.
+The quickstart configuration of Aryn automatically runs an example workload that crawls the [Sort Benchmark website](http://www.sortbenchmark.org), downloads [this PDF](http://sortbenchmark.org/2004_Nsort_Minutesort.pdf), and loads it into the Aryn platform.
 This gives you a out-of-the-box example for conversational search.
 Please [see below](###add-your-own-data) for instructions on how to load your own data.

 ## Deploying Aryn Search